 Diane started her brand with a very similar inspiration – when she went from Italy to New York and spotted the most enchanting new designers with new fabrics and designs.
 Similar to AISPI it was her strong inspiration from emerging fashion that led her to experiment and reach where she is today.

 “The bad moments make the best souvenirs”

-Diane goes onto explain times in her career where she would be sitting in the warehouse unboxing and packing bags by the kilo.
+Diane went on to explain times in her career where she would be sitting in the warehouse unboxing and packing bags by the kilo.
 I immediately identified with this moment, you don’t realize that you are progressing till you reflect back on the difficulties you faced.
 I still remember the first day I entered a boutique with a photographer, wanting to enlist them on AISPI, many suspicious questions were asked but even worse, I was made to change outfits in a pantry as I was a potential disturbance to clients.
-While those days are long gone, it is specifically those days that remind me of how far I have come along
+While those days are long gone, it is specifically those days that remind me of how far I have come along.

 “So I thought, 25% of nothing is nothing, why would I not give up equity to grow my idea?”